 DVR provides services to individuals with disabilities, including youth, students, and vulnerable adults.
-For this reason, criminal background checks are required for all Service Provider personnel and/or subcontractors who work with DVR consumers or who work to administer this Agreement, including individuals serving as the main contact and individuals who perform the Service Provider's reporting or billing.
-DVR may not allow individuals with substantially related convictions to work with DVR consumers.
+For this reason, criminal background checks are required for all Service Provider personnel and/or subcontractors who work with DVR consumers or who work to administer this Agreement, including individuals serving as the main contact for the service agreement and individuals who perform the Service Provider's reporting or billing.
+DVR may not allow individuals with substantially related arrests or convictions to work with DVR consumer or consumer related information.